dcszhang/accelerate_eitray/README.md

 ```

 Parameters explained:
-- `-d` runs the container in the background.
+- `-d`: Runs the container in the background.
-- `--name formal_container` assigns a custom name to the container.
+- `--name formal_container`: Assigns a custom name to the container.
-- `--gpus all` ensures the container can access all GPUs on the host (omit if GPU support is not needed).
+- `--gpus all`: Ensures the container can access all GPUs on the host (omit if GPU support is not needed).
-- `tail -f /dev/null` keeps the container running indefinitely.
+- `tail -f /dev/null`: Keeps the container running indefinitely.

 ---